 SEO essentially works by attempting to second guess the algorithms used by Google to decide which sites to index and where to rank them.
 Google works by using bots, an index and an algorithm.
 The bots, also known as ‘robots’ or ‘spiders’, are small pieces of code designed to head out onto the web and look for content.
-They read webpages and they add that content to a massive index that Google can use as a reference.
+They read web pages and add that content to a massive index that Google can use as a reference.

 From there, Google will then use an algorithm to identify which content in that index is relevant to which search – and which is offering value to the end user.
 Ultimately, the aim of Google is to help people find interesting content that will be relevant to what they’re looking for.

 This involves a lot of factors and the algorithm will look at how many links the content has, how visitors behave on that website and the use of key phrases within the content.
-If a word or phrase is repeated often enough, then it is possible to deduce that said word or phrase is likely to be the subject matter – and should come up in searches for matching terms.
+If a word or phrase is repeated often enough, then it is possible that word or phrase is likely to be the subject matter and should come up in searches for matching terms.

 SEO basically works by predicting and guessing how the algorithm works (because no one can be completely sure) and then using that information in order to engineer your website to get the maximum number of hits.
 It means gaming the system and this in turn can allow you to ‘trick’ Google into believing that your site should be number one.
 Of course it’s not quite that simple though and actually, as we dig deeper, and there are other ways of looking at SEO that are more efficient.

 By following basic guidleines you can help search engines understand your pages.